13 interesting facts about veganism you should know!

 1. What’s veganism anyway?

-Veganism is a way of living that seeks to abstain, as much as possible, from the use of animal products.
-Vegans don’t eat animal-derived foods such as meats, milk, and dairy.
+Veganism is a lifestyle that seeks to exclude, as much as possible, all forms of exploitation and cruelty to animals.
+This means that vegans don’t eat animal-based foods such as meat, fish, eggs, milk, and dairy.
 Many vegans also boycott clothing and other products that involve animal exploitation, such as leather and fur.

 2. Why do people go vegan?